f5devcentral/xcedgedemoguide/README.rst

 Test kiosk
 ------------------------------------------------------------

 Let's now test the kiosk we deployed.
 To do that create a VM next to your App Stack Deployment like in the image below.
 This VM will be your kiosk simulation.
-In the real scenario we assume that kiosk will be a standalone machine which is located or has an access to the same network as App Stack.
+In the real scenario we assume that kiosk will be a standalone machine which is located or has access to the same network as App Stack.

 .. figure:: ./assets/test-kiosk_0.png